Habrador/Habrador/README.md

-## Hi, I'm Erik
+## Hi!

 I'm Erik Nordeus.
-I'm an imagineer (creative engineer) who's designing Unity and Blender projects.
-I have a masters degree in Mechanical Engineering from the Royal Institute of Technology in Stockholm, Sweden, where I also live.
+I'm an imagineer (creative engineer) who's designing mostly Unity and Blender projects.
+I have a master's degree in Mechanical Engineering from the Royal Institute of Technology (KTH) in Stockholm, Sweden, where I also live.

 ## Experiences